Meet our fellows!

 Major: Dance Studies

-Project: My study aims to understand how and why a Baile Folklorico group in Mexico City is using drag art as a way to reconstruct Mexican traditions to involve those who identify as gay and lesbian (or bisexual, asexual, transexual, etc.); how they are negotiating through performance.
+Project: My study aims to understand how and why a Baile Folklorico group in Mexico City is using drag art as a way to reconstruct Mexican traditions to involve those who identify as gay and lesbian (or bisexual, asexual, transexual, etc.); how they are negotiating through performance and choreography.

 Mariam Nadirashvili